obeliskgolem/cmx-botkun_001/README.md

 This is a bot for collecting all the hashtags posted in cmx.im local timeline every [hashtag_clear_freq] seconds, and toot them every [toot_freq] seconds.

+2018/06/08 Added a thread to collect daily Chinese crosswords puzzles

 # Usage

 1. Clone this repo.
 Make sure you have Ruby Gem and Bundler installed